-AMAZON INSTRUMENT SALE NOW ON – UP TO 71% OFF – CLICK HERE I have a confession to make before we begin.
+AMAZON 2018 CLEARANCE ON NOW! – UP TO 88% OFF – ACCESS HERE I have a confession to make before we begin.
 I’ve been a singer in bands for about 15 years now, and nothing else comes close to the joy and fun I get from rehearsing, gigging and connecting with other musos.
-So,…
+So, if…

 When it comes to picking out a musical instrument for your child to start off with, you have a few solid choices that feed the unique requirements of a child.
 You’ll want something that’s fun, easy to play, and lends itself towards teaching the basics of musical theory.
 In past articles we’ve written about how…